Wigan Athletic '˜not doing ourselves justice', admits Roberts

-Gary Roberts feels Wigan Athletic are paying a high price for individual errors that are undoing much of the good work the team is producing.
+Gary Roberts felt Wigan Athletic are paying a high price for individual errors that are undoing much of the good work the team is producing.

 Latics once again pressed the self-destruct button at Middlesbrough on Saturday, with both goals certainly coming in the ‘preventable’ category.